Sunnydayz77/NutriMate/README.md

 <!-- Wireframes: Mockups of your app on desktop, tablet, and mobile. -->

+Wireframes:
-Wireframes: On Marvel App! --> https://marvelapp.com/4bee4ba
+Interactive display on Marvel App --> https://marvelapp.com/4bee4ba

+Image of wireframe via Imgur --> https://i.imgur.com/uqfleXw.png

 <!-- API: Which API you will be using. -->